ml-archive/generator-mortar/README.md

   1. Run `npm install -g generator-mortar` to install the generator.
   2. Run `yo mortar` to start the generator.
   3. Follow the command line prompts.
+    - You will have the option to include authentication if your application & API requires it.
   4. Grab a cup of :coffee: and relax while the generators churns.
   5. Scaffolding is done!
 You are ready to start developing with Mortar!